 The other major reason we’re including this blog is their affiliation with GSummit, one of the biggest conferences for learning about gamification.
 They’ll frequently post speaker videos from the conference that are full of great information.

-His credentials alone land him on this list of recommended blogs, but the content is great too.
-Between tips from Karl himself and the resources he shares, you are bound to learn some things about games.
+His credentials alone land him on this list of recommended blogs, but the content is great as well.
+Between tips from Karl himself and the resources he shares, you are bound to learn something about games.

-Edutopia is a huge resource for the K-12 world in general, but they also have a blog dedicated exclusively to game based learning.
+Edutopia is a huge resource for the K-12 world.
+They have a blog dedicated exclusively to game-based learning.
 Despite the website’s overall focus on K-12, this blog frequently posts great content and research that applies to games in every environment, not just the classroom.
 A great example is this recent post by Matthew Farber.
-All in all, this is a great resource for instructors in all environments looking for research and advice on using games for learning.
+Overall, this is a great resource for instructors in all environments looking for research and advice on using games for learning.

 He always has great facts and figures, but you can expect a much more philosophical approach from this blog.
 His posts will be particularly interesting to anyone with a real passion for games and using technology to teach.

 The final blog on our list is more about games, and less about serious games.
 However, whenever a post comes up about serious games, you can expect it to be great.
 That’s why, just like Jordan Shapiro, Gamasutra posts have wound up in GBL Picks and on our Twitter feed numerous times.
 Here’s a great example of a Gamasutra post about serious games.
 Author Andrzej Marczewski breaks down a few different categories of serious games so that the overly broad term can have a little more meaning for instructors.